Hofstra Pride men's basketball

-The Hofstra Pride men's basketball team is the basketball team that represents Hofstra University in Hempstead, New York, United States.
-Hofstra played its first game in 1936, and currently competes in the Colonial Athletic Association.
+The Hofstra Pride men's basketball team, known until 2000 as the Hofstra Flying Dutchmen, is the basketball team that represents Hofstra University in Hempstead, New York, United States.
+Hofstra played its first game in 1936, and currently competes in the Coastal Athletic Association.
+Hofstra has appeared four times in the NCAA Division I men's basketball tournament, most recently in 2001.

 Arenas

 The Hofstra Pride play their games at the David S. Mack Sports and Exhibition Complex.
 They have played many games at Madison Square Garden, winning the Holiday Festival in 1998, 1999, and 2006.
 Hofstra is 10–9 all-time at the Garden.

 Hofstra has also played various games at Barclays Center and the Nassau Coliseum throughout its history.

 Pride in the NBA

 6 former Hofstra Pride players have played at least one game in the NBA.